smrithies/pramati/training/db_training/solr.md

 * **Basic searching**
   * via solr admin UI - includes a query builder interface in which a query tab.
   * via curl in command line : curl "http://localhost:8983/solr/techproducts/select?indent=on&q=*\:*"
+	* Results are usually returned in xml format(can mold to other solr formats like JSON, php or ruby).
   * Response contains a response header and result.
   * Respose header: Have the parameters set for the query.
   * fl param: to limit the fields in the response.(eg: particular category defined(q=cat:electronics) and in that only some fields need to be retrieved(id,name).